Boundary–Waneta Border Crossing: Waneta

 Waneta Landing was also in use.
 The earliest newspaper mention (May 1892) of Waneta was with respect to the Kootenai Placer Mining Co. and the associated Kootenai Hydraulic Mining Co., which were based in the settlement.
 The principals were from Rochester, New York, where Waneta Lake was about 120 km south.
 That Waneta supposedly derived from the daughter of a Seneca chief.
 A different Wanata was a Yanktonai chief.
 If a First Nations link was more local, the meanings attributed to the name have included shape-shifter, rushing waters, burned area, and rolling waves.
 Even a presumed old English meaning of pale-skinned has been proposed.
 A November 1892 newspaper reference called the place Juanita, a diminutive of Juana, a female Spanish name.
 Reputedly, Juanita was an influential lady of the night residing in the community.
 A May 1893 mention used both Waneta and Juanita.
 The 1897 Year Book of British Columbia stated that Waneta was a corruption of Juaneta.

 Vehicle inspection

 A border crossing for motor vehicles was created in 1945, when the railway built a new bridge parallel to the existing one, which was repurposed for single lane vehicle traffic.
-The first road border inspection posts were opened on the Canadian side in 1975, and the US in 1978.
-In 2013, the US built a new border station a few hundred yards south of the earlier facility.
+The first border inspection stations for motor vehicles were opened on the Canadian side in 1975, and the US in 1978.
+In 2013, the US built a new border station a few hundred yards south of the original facility.